sulcgroup/oxdna-viewer/README.md

 ---

 ## Rigid Body Simulations
-CaDNAno files exported to oxDNA using [conversion tools](http://tacoxdna.sissa.it/) will be planar and impossible to relax using the usual relaxation methods in oxDNA.
+CaDNAno files exported to oxDNA using [conversion tools](http://tacoxdna.sissa.it/) will be planar and near impossible to relax using the usual relaxation methods in oxDNA.
 This software includes a rigid-body simulator that attempts to automatically rearrange these flat CaDNAno designs to a configuration that can be relaxed using traditional molecular dynamics methods.
 To use, first click on the "Cluster" button under the "Selection Mode" header in the sidebar.
 This will bring up a UI for selecting clusters.
 Either allow the software to automatically choose clusters using a DBSCAN algorithm (works quite well for most CaDNAno designs), or select them yourself.
 Once clusters are defined, click the "Rigid cluster dynamics" checkbox to initiate simulation.
 Click it again to stop.
 You can drag clusters around during simulation to help the relaxation along or correct topological inaccuracies by switching to drag mode.

 ---